JohnkayFundz/techstore-pro/README.md

 # 🗄️ Database

-MongoDB is used as the primary database.

-Mongoose provides schema modeling and database interaction.
+MongoDB is used as the primary database, with Mongoose providing schema modeling and database interaction.

 ### Main Collections